Types of Chemical Peels

 What are the different types of Chemical Peels?

 When it comes to revitalizing the skin, chemical peels are the most common cosmetic treatment in the world of dermatology.
-Chemical peels are a customizable way to treat a myriad of skin conditions, including acne scars, age spots, discoloration, fine lines and wrinkles, melasma, and even rosacea.
-Chemical peels are designed to exfoliate the skin and eliminate dead skin cells from the top layer of the skin, which allows for healthier, younger-looking skin.
-Dr. Michele Green was one of the first dermatologists in NYC to incorporate TCA, Cosmelan peels, Glycolic acid, salicylic acid peels to treat melasma and other disorders of hyperpigmentation in her boutique New York City dermatology practice.
+Chemical peels are a customizable way to treat many skin conditions, including acne scars, age spots, discoloration, fine lines and wrinkles, melasma, and even rosacea.
+Chemical peels are designed to exfoliate the skin and eliminate dead skin cells from the top layer, allowing for healthier, younger-looking skin.
+Dr. Michele Green was one of the first dermatologists in NYC to incorporate TCA, Cosmelan peels, Glycolic acid, and salicylic acid peels to treat melasma and other disorders of hyperpigmentation in her boutique New York City dermatology practice.

 The American Academy of Dermatology specifies three different types of chemical peels.
-The different types are determined by the strength of the chemical peel, as well as how deeply the layers of skin are affected.
-The three major classifications of chemical peel are a light or superficial peel, a medium depth peel, and a deep chemical peel.
+The different types are determined by the strength of the chemical peel and how deeply the layers of skin are affected.
+The three major classifications of chemical peels are light or superficial peels, medium-depth peels, and deep chemical peels.
 Within those three major classifications are four common types of peels: Alpha Hydroxy acid peels, Beta Hydroxy acid peels, Trichloroacetic Acid Peels (TCA), and Phenol peels.

-Chemical Peels contain a tailored chemical solution designed to target specific skin care needs, and range in depth and intensity of treatment.
-Board-certified dermatologist Dr. Michele Green, in NYC, has over 25 years of experience treating patients with chemical peels, and determines the best type of chemical peel for each patient based on both your skin type and skin care needs.
-When developing a treatment plan, Dr. Green customizes your skincare routine with a combination of the best cosmetic products and types of chemical peels tailored especially for you.
-Choosing the correct chemical peel for your skin type and skin condition is the most important aspect to chemical peel treatment.
-If you’re interested in revitalizing your skin through chemical peels, contact the NYC office of Dr. Michele Green today to learn what are the best options designed for you.
+Chemical Peels contain a tailored chemical solution designed to target specific skin care needs and range in depth and intensity of treatment.
+Board-certified dermatologist Dr. Michele Green, in NYC, has over 25 years of experience treating patients with chemical peels and determines the best type of chemical peel for each patient based on your skin type and skin care needs.
+When developing a treatment plan, Dr. Green customizes your skincare routine with a combination of the best skincare products, cosmetic procedures, and types of chemical peels tailored especially for you.
+Choosing the correct chemical peel for your skin type and condition is the most important aspect of chemical peel treatment.
+If you’re interested in revitalizing your skin through chemical peels, contact the NYC office of Dr. Michele Green today to learn what the best options are designed specifically for you.

 How do chemical peels work?

-A chemical peel is a type of skin resurfacing treatment that uses a chemical solution to remove outer layers of dead skin.
+A chemical peel is a type of skin resurfacing treatment that uses a chemical solution to remove the outer layers of dead skin.
 Through a process of chemical exfoliation, chemical peels can stimulate cell turnover, which in turn unclogs pores and corrects skin discoloration, giving the skin a vibrant glow.
-The chemical solution is applied to the surface of the skin and targets the top layers of the skin in order to eliminate dead skin cells.
+The chemical solution is applied to the skin’s surface and targets the top layers of the skin to eliminate dead skin cells and damaged skin cells.
 This “controlled trauma” to the skin stimulates the natural peeling of the skin, which can improve the texture of the skin for a variety of skin types.
-Chemical peels rely on a variety of acid types, including glycolic acid, lactic acid, salicylic acid, and trichloroacetic acid (TCA).
-The depth and effect of the peel varies depending on the intensity and make-up of the chemical peel.
+Chemical peels rely on various acid types, including glycolic acid, lactic acid, salicylic acid, and trichloroacetic acid (TCA).
+The depth and effect of the peel vary depending on the intensity and make-up of the chemical peel.

-Chemical peels have been approved by the FDA for decades, and this skincare treatment has actually been around since the 19th century.
-They are used today to create a customizable skin treatment that can both reduce the signs of aging and revitalize irritated skin with little downtime required.
-Specifically, chemical peels can be used to reduce the appearance of fine lines and wrinkles, eliminate the appearance of hyperpigmentation including melasma and age spots, and rid the skin of acne and acne scars.
+The FDA has approved chemical peels for decades, and this skincare treatment has existed since the 19th century.
+They are used today to create a customizable skin treatment that can reduce aging signs and revitalize irritated skin with minimal downtime.
+Specifically, chemical peels can be used to reduce the appearance of fine lines and wrinkles, eliminate the appearance of hyperpigmentation, including melasma and age spots, and rid the skin of acne and acne scars.
 The concentration and active ingredients in the different types of chemical peels can address varying skin conditions for rejuvenation and hydration of the skin.

 What types of chemical peels are there?

-The types of chemical peel for face are incredibly varied, each type tailored to the needs of the patient.
+The types of chemical peel for the face are incredibly varied, each tailored to the patient’s needs.
 The peels are divided into a few different categories that address the depth of the treatment, light, medium, and deep chemical peels.
-The strength of the peel is determined both by the skin texture and tone, but by the skin problem that one is trying to address.
+The peel’s strength is determined by the skin texture and tone and the skin problem one is trying to address.
 Melasma and hyperpigmentation require a different type of peel from fine lines and deeper wrinkles.
 In addition, darker skin tones require more gentle chemical peels than lighter skin types.

 Light Chemical Peels

-Light chemical peels, or superficial peels, are formulated with mild peeling agents to gently exfoliate the skin.
+Light chemical peels, or superficial peels, are formulated with mild peeling agents to exfoliate the skin gently.
 The lightest chemical peels have an exfoliating chemical solution that only affects the top layer of the skin (epidermis).

 What are the different types of superficial peels?

-When it comes to superficial peels, there are a few common acids that are used.
+When it comes to superficial peels, a few common acids are used.
 Alpha Hydroxy acid peels are considered the most gentle form of chemical peel, which can help to reduce the appearance of very fine lines, dry skin, minor acne, and mild pigment or uneven skin tone.
-Beta Hydroxy acid peels have lipid-based chemical solutions that help to control oil production, which can be particularly useful for those with naturally oily skin or who are acne prone.
+Beta Hydroxy acid peels have lipid-based chemical solutions that help control oil production, which can be particularly useful for those with naturally oily or acne-prone skin.

 Alpha Hydroxy acid (glycolic acid) Peels

-Alpha Hydroxy acids (AHA) refers variety of different acids, including citric acid (from citrus fruits), lactic acid (from fermented milk), magic acid (from apples) and tartaric acid (from grapes).
-However, the most popular AHA peel is a glycolic acid peel in order to exfoliate the skin and stimulate collagen production in the body.
-Glycolic acid, derived from sugar cane, has a very small molecular structure which allows it to penetrate the layers of the skin, and varies in strength to balance active exfoliation with skin sensitivity.
+Alpha Hydroxy acids (AHA) refer to a variety of different acids, including citric acid (from citrus fruits), lactic acid (from fermented milk), magic acid (from apples), and tartaric acid (from grapes).
+However, the most popular AHA peel is a glycolic acid peel to exfoliate the skin and stimulates collagen production.
+Glycolic acid, derived from sugar cane, has a very small molecular structure that allows it to penetrate the layers of the skin and varies in strength to balance active exfoliation with skin sensitivity.

 Beta Hydroxy acid (salicylic acid) Peels